Coping with Grief

 The family suggests memorials be made in Alan’s name to PNW Aerial Applicators Alliance Fallen Pilot Fund and/or Spokane Shriner’s Children’s Hospital where Laramie was a Shriner Poster Child in 1991.
 PNWAAA website is www.pnwaaa.org Spokane Shriners website is www.shrinerschildrens.org

 Kramer Funeral Home of Tekoa is handling the funeral arrangements.
-Al’s Celebration of Life will be held at a future date, please check Kramercares.com for the update.
+Al’s Celebration of Life will be held at the Bull Head Saloon in Four Lakes, WA.
+99014 at 1:00 P.M. on July 22, 2023.